Why adverse weather is a concern for the elderly

 Advice: Older people should be encouraged to add extra layers of clothing whether inside or outside.
 An ambient temperature of 19°C is recommended for the home, and they should be able to call on help quickly should the boiler breakdown.

-Fiona Lowry, CEO of The Good Care Group, commented: “Our live-in care services, provided by highly trained carers who form real relationships with our clients, ensure that your loved ones will never be left isolated.
-Our research also shows that with our Falls Reduction programme, our carers can reduce falls risk 100%, and they also work to maintain your loved ones’ health, warmth and safety at all times.
+Jonathan Byrd, Managing Director at The Good Care Group, commented: “Our live-in care services, provided by highly trained carers who form real relationships with our clients, ensure that your loved ones will never be left isolated.
+Our research also shows that with our Falls Reduction programme, our carers can reduce falls risk, and they also work to maintain your loved ones’ health, warmth and safety at all times.
 Live-in carers are a lifeline to make sure elderly people are more independent, happier, and have greater dignity in their own homes, giving families peace of mind whatever the weather.”

 Talk to us about your care needs